-Action Step Celebrate positive behavior each month with PBIS tribe parties, DOJO point initiatives, certificates, and awards based on our schoolwide PBIS Behavioral Expectation Rubric.

-Funding Sources Consolidated Funding

-Subgroups Economically Disadvantaged

-Systems Supportive Learning Environment

-Method for Monitoring Collect behavior data by using tribe feather points with QR code to monitor good
+Action Step Celebrate student and staff attendance each month with PBIS monthly celebrations, Spotlight point initiatives, certificates, and awards based on our schoolwide Attendance Expectation Rubric.
+Funding Sources Consolidated Funding Subgroups Economically Disadvantaged Systems Supportive Learning Environment Method for Monitoring Implementation Collect monthly attendance data from Infinite Campus and Frontline Method for Monitoring Effectiveness Access and analyze attendance monthly reports in Infinite Campus and Frontline Position/Role Responsible Teachers-monitor student attendance, contact parents, refer to attendance team Admin- monitor and document staff attendance and participate in attendance meetings for students Timeline for Implementation Monthly

-Implementation attributes of tribes and use DOJO points to celebrate individual student positive behavior

-points.

-Method for Monitoring Tribe Feather points

-Effectiveness DOJO points and referral numbers per month in Infinite Campus

-Position/Role Responsible Tribe Leaders-monitor tribe points

-Teachers-monitor students and class points

-Admin- monitor referrals and approve PBIS tribe parties and positive behavior initiatives

-Timeline for Implementation Monthly

-What partnerships, if any, with Released Time Bible Education
+What partnerships, if any, with PTO

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Train teachers on classroom behavior expectations, classroom discipline structures and management, behavior interventions, and understanding classroom level disipline vs. office level discipline.

-Funding Sources Consolidated Funding

-Subgroups Economically Disadvantaged

-Systems Supportive Learning Environment

-Method for Monitoring PL Agendas, sign in sheets, and materials

-Implementation

-Method for Monitoring Behavior Referral Data from Infinite Campus and USHA

-Effectiveness

-Position/Role Responsible Admin Team- provide PLs, support teachers in implementation, monitor effectiveness

-Teachers- implement discipline strategies, maintain order and a positive learning

-environment

-Timeline for Implementation Quarterly
+Action Step Train teachers on school attendance expectations and interventions.
+Schoolwide attendance expectation rubric will be shared with students, parents, and community stakeholders.
+Funding Sources Consolidated Funding Subgroups Economically Disadvantaged Systems Supportive Learning Environment Method for Monitoring Implementation PL Agendas, sign in sheets, and materials Method for Monitoring Effectiveness Attendance Data from Infinite Campus and USHA Position/Role Responsible Instructional Specialist- provide PLs Counselor-monitor and support teachers in implementation, monitor effectiveness Teachers- implement attendance protocols Timeline for Implementation Quarterly

-What partnerships, if any, with
+What partnerships, if any, with PTO

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?